Gigsama/FullStack-Test-001/README.md

   - Return the full Bible quotation for live display on the frontend.

 - **Flexibility:**
   - You may use alternative AI models, stacks, or additional enhancements as desired.
+  - The detection should be robust ie. handle explicit mentions of scriptures, scripture finding/quoting, implicit mentions eg. "Next Verse", etc just as in a sermon.

 ## Resources
 - **Design Specification:**